We can share your stories on Salty.

 - By submitting any photo, text, or other content or information to Salty, you hereby represent and warrant that the submitted photo, text, or other content or information does not infringe on any copyright or trademark, any rights of privacy or publicity of any person, or any other right of any third party.
 You hereby represent and warrant that you have the right to transfer the photo, text, or other content or information to Salty free and clear of any claims or encumbrances.

-- You acknowledge and agree that Salty shall have no obligation to post, display, or otherwise make publicly available any photo, text, or content or other information submitted by you.
+- You acknowledge and agree that Salty shall have no obligation to post, display, or otherwise make publicly available any photo, text, or content or other information submitted by you, at any time.